Hare Behavior-AnimalBehaviorCorner

 10. The hare does not hibernate in the winter months.

-6. Frequently Asked Questions About Hares
+6. Frequently Asked Questions About Hare Behavior

 What Is a Hare?